element-hq/element-web/docs/config.md

    login
 3. The identity server provided by the Riot config file

-If none of these sources have an identity server set, then Element will prompt the user to set an identity server first when attempting to use features that require one.
+If none of these sources have an identity server set, then Neuron will prompt the user to set an identity server first when attempting to use features that require one.